-- 1. Initiate a formal complaint in writing addressed to the PTA Program Director. - 2.
+- 1. Initiate a formal complaint in writing addressed to the PTA Program Director.
+No retaliation will occur by the program or college due to a complaint being filed. - 2.
 The PTA Program Director will conduct an investigation, providing the complainant with a full and fair opportunity to present information relevant to the grievance. - 3.
 The PTA Program Director will respond to written grievance within five (5) business days following receipt of the complaint.